samyuktasreeram/ODT2026-finalproject-samyukta/README.md

 # 13. Planning the Work

-## 13.1 Team Working Agreement
+## 13.1 Team Working Agreement - not applicable (working individually)
-Write how your team will work together.

 Include:
 - how tasks are divided,